Mode8fx/SuDokuL/README.md

 # SuDokuL
-This is a Sudoku game made in C++ and SDL2.
-It's currently available for PC, Android, Switch, Wii U, Wii, Gamecube, Vita, and PSP.
+This is a Sudoku game made in C++ and SDL1.2/SDL2.
+It's currently available for PC, Linux, Switch, Wii U, Wii, Gamecube, Vita, PSP, and FunKey.
+An older version is also available for Android.

 ## Features
 - Play Sudoku puzzles of Easy, Normal, Hard, or Very Hard difficulty